akmatoff/pomodoro/README.md

 # A simple pomodoro app

+Just a very simple pomodoro app implemented with React.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).